 - How these unit operations come together to form an integrated process train for a variety of production scenarios, including intracellular products from E. coli, extracellular products from CHO, and inclusion body production

 Who should attend

-The course covers material that is especially relevant to scientists and engineers (MS, PhD, or equivalent experience) working in downstream biopharmaceutical process development, particularly those new to the field.
+The course covers material that is especially relevant to scientists and engineers (BS, MS, PhD, or equivalent experience) working in downstream biopharmaceutical process development, particularly those new to the field.
 But the course's overview of fundamental principles and design considerations for all of the operations associated with downstream processing make it worthwhile for others to consider, including the following:

 - Manufacturing managers interested in knowing more about how the processes in their suites are designed

 - Process validation staff involved in defining operating ranges and attribute specifications

 - Quality assurance professionals that support downstream processes